 Members meet to “chat and chew” on the third Thursday of each month for lunch at 12:30 p.m.
 September through April (except December) at various restaurants.
 Great food and wonderful friendships are awaiting you!

 LADIES GOURMET LUNCHEON

-Luncheons are held three times per year (November, February, May) at the Westshire Village Clubhouse.
+Luncheons are held two times per year (November and May) at the Westshire Village Clubhouse.
 Each luncheon is planned around a seasonal or other interesting theme.
 Members prepare dishes to share with the group.
 All recipes prepared for luncheons are shared with members of the group.